mosterho/Biotools-altsplicesites/README.md

 * The definition for the new "exon" collection was created by Dr. Frees.
 The attributes are similar to the "mrna" collection, but more conducive to finding alternative splice sites;
 * create a Python3 module that can retrieve "mrna" data, including an "alternative splice flag Y/N", and return the values to the calling program;
 * create a Python3 module that reads the "mrna" data, calls the module above, and inserts data into the new "exons" collection.
+* two additional modules were created that were not part of the original requirements:
+  * Python3 module to test the "retrieve" module
+  * Python3 module that will delete documents, arguments to the module include organism and (optionally) geneid.

 ###Learning objectives/requirements:
 * Create a Linux environment to house my portion of the project;